 The short answer is no.

 Something important to recognize about the product owner role is that it’s typically found in teams that are practicing Scrum, an agile framework that’s become popular among high performing development teams.
+And it's for this reason you often see product owners referred to as "agile product owners".
 While there are a number of advantages to Scrum, one of the reasons it’s become so popular is because it gives teams increased autonomy and self-sufficiency.
 It specifically calls for learning through experience, self-organization, and a focus on continuous improvement.

 That said, there are multiple styles of product development and some teams that prefer a different style.
 In such cases, it’s likely you won’t find the specific role of a product owner.